Filtered search

 travel norway

 .
-You get a lot of results, some relevant, some not so relevant. - To get more relevant results, enter into the search box the word
+This will give you a lot of results, some which might be relevant, as well as some not so relevant results. - To get more relevant results, enter into the search box the word

 travel

 and choose Norway from the country filter on the left.
-Now you get fewer but more relevant results. - If you are interested only in data collected over the last five years, use search 2) and in addition, use the collection years filter and select the relevant years.
-Now you should have still fewer but relevant data in your results list.
-In this way, using the filter has increased the precision of your search.
+Now you get results from studies covering Norway as a country which might be more relevant.
+Another way of finding relevant dataset can be using the keywords filter and choosing the keyword “Travel” and then choosing Norway from the country filter. - If you are interested only in data collected over the last five years, use search 2) and in addition, use the collection years filter and select the relevant years.
+This should give you fewer but relevant dataset in your results list.
+This way, using the filter options has increased the precision of your search.

 If you wish to find historical data, use the Collection years filter.
 For example, for data on political issues in the post-war period: